matthijskooijman/arduino-lmic/README.md

 `#define LMIC_PRINTF_TO SerialLikeObject`

-This variable should be set to the name of a `Serial`-like object, used for printing messages.
-If not defined, `Serial` is assumed.
+This variable should be set to the name of a `Serial`-like object (any subclass of Arduino's `Print` class), used for printing messages.
+If this variable is set, any calls to the standard `printf` function (or more generally all writes to the global `stdout` file descriptor) will redirected to the specified stream.

+When this is not defined, `printf` and `stdout` are untouched and their behavior might vary among boards (and could print to somewhere, but also throw away output or crash).
+So *if* you want to use `printf` or `LMIC_DEBUG_LEVEL`, make sure to also define this.

 #### Getting debug from the RF library